goto-bus-stop/sistyl/README.md

 are css properties, or a sistyl instance, just like in `st.set(selector, properties)`.

+### st.unset(selector)

+Removes a ruleset.
+Takes a CSS selector, and removes the associated ruleset.
+Note that it removes *just* the given selector, and not other rulesets that also match the selector.
+Specifically, `.unset('.rem')` does *not* remove a `.keep, .rem` selector.

 ### st.toString()

 Returns the CSS string for this sistyl object.
 Rulesets are separated